-Utilities Engineer Facilities, Utilities and Environmental Engineering Section Nissan North America, Inc. (USA) At the Canton Plant we are aggressively working to lower our energy usage per vehicle.
-The Canton team is pursuing two types of energy-saving projects.
+Utilities Engineer Facilities, Utilities and Environmental Engineering Section Nissan North America, Inc. (USA)

+Maiko Kurosaka Alliance CEO Office Nissan Motor Co., Ltd. (Japan) Canton team is pursuing two types of energy-saving projects.
 One approach is yose-tome, which means to consolidate and shut down.
 For example, in the painting area we have been able to shut down one of our drying ovens during this time of lower production volume.
 Secondly, we are boosting efficiency, such as by installing variable frequency drives on all air supply houses.
-This project will save over 5 million kilowatt-hours per year and reduce CO_2 emissions by over 2,000 metric tons.
+This project will save over 5 million kilowatt-hours per year and reduce CO2 emissions by over 2,000 metric tons.
 These strategies have significantly reduced our overall energy cost and helped Canton to be the only industrial Energy Star-labeled plant in Mississippi.